orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

   runtime error, perceived as offensive by some as vendor lock-in or as an undisclosed sponsored project by that vendor or fanboyism by the project.

-* The use of automagic or forced SIMD flags are not unsupported.
+* The use of SIMD build time autodetection or forced SIMD flags are not unsupported.
 The package must be modified or ebuild changed to accommodate older architectures via cpu_flags_* USE flags.
 The build files may be modified to optionalize them.
 Again, these hardcoded SIMD flags may result in illegal instruction runtime error, or perceived as offensive by some as vendor lock-in or as an undisclosed sponsored project or fanboyism by the project.

 # Ebuild organization